slarmoo/.github/profile/javascript/startUpJavascript/startUpJavascript.md

 ## Go celebrate

 You did it!
 This is a significant milestone.
-Time to grab some friends, show them what you did, and celebrate with ice cream 🍦.
+Time to grab some friends, show them what you did, and celebrate with cupcakes 🧁.